 Co-composted separated fibre would provide an excellent source of organic matter to use in manufactured soils for landscaping and is the second of our uses for biogas digestate.

 3 Horticulture: Commercial fruit and vegetable production

-PAS100 green compost is used for mulching of apple trees.
-Therefore, composted separated fibre from digestate could be used for a similar purpose.
+PAS100 green compost is used for mulching apple trees.
+Therefore, composted separated fibre from digestate produced by the anaerobic digestion process could be used for a similar purpose.

 4 Horticulture: Compost teas